rvhuang/linq-to-astar/README.md

 ## License

+The MIT License (MIT)

+Copyright © Robert Vandenberg Huang ([rvh.omni@gmail.com](mailto:rvh.omni@gmail.com))

-The library is licensed under MIT.
-Feel free to copy and use in your algorithm homework (grades not guaranteed).
+Feel free to copy, modify and use in your computer science homework (grades not guaranteed).